duncantl/CodeAnalysis/Topics/outline.md

   user, but can just be applied before the code runs.
 This is suggestive of compilation or transpilation.

-1. Extract functions defined inside functions that do not modify the shared variables.
-To allow testing.
-   See Topics/extractFunctions/.
-   (DTL: I needed this for another purpose so implemented it.
-We had it as LAST, but different considerations arose.)
-2. Remove expressions which are not used later, unless they contain known functions with side effects.
-A complete solution would require recursing into called functions to identify possible side effects.
-3. Replace redundant expressions with variables.
+## Refactoring code

+Refactoring code involves changing the implementation of the code to make the code more efficient or higher performance without changing the code's purpose.
+This is a step beyond merely understand the structure of a code base or cleaning that code base to make it easier to understand and work with.

+This can be thought of changing the code's structure without changing its function.

 ### Avoid Unnecessary Memory Use

-1. Identify when a variable can be rm()'ed (since no longer used) and so garbage collected.
+It is well known that many R programs or functions can become memory limited due to the fact that R holds objects in memory.
+In some cases, the memory requirements can exceed the memory available, which leads to a large performance cost as objects are moved into and out of swap memory on the disk.
+Hence, reducing the memory requirements of an R script or function can have direct performance benefits.

+Broadly, there are three ways that we can reduce the memory requirements of R code:

+1. Free up used memory when it is no longer needed: This involves identify where in the process a variable is no longer used and can be safely rm()'ed from the environment.
+Once the object is removed, garbage collection will free the memory.
 See CodeDepends for this.
-2. Identify unused columns in a data frame read via read.table()/etc. so that we can add colClasses = NULL for these.
+2. Avoid using memory in the first place: Identify unused columns in a data frame read via read.table()/etc. so that we can add colClasses = NULL for these.
 The code for this is now here in the package, see `R/readFaster.R`.
    * Progress from `d$myvar` to `x = "myvar"; d[[x]]` and beyond.
 This
      motivates point below.
-3. Identify code which can be safely evaluated during static analysis, ie. `c(1:2, 4:6)`.
+3. Identify code which can be safely evaluated during static analysis once, ie. `c(1:2, 4:6)`.
 Example using this information for another part of analysis.

 ### Loop to parallel apply

+In R, `for` loops are easy to understand but computationally expensive.
+Refactoring a `for` loop into a more efficient call to one of the apply family of functions can increase efficiency.
+Once refactored into one of these apply functions, it then becomes relatively trivial to call the function across parallel processes for increased performance.

 1. Loop "correction" that lacks preallocation See explorations/findConcat.R and explorations/concat.R